 TRD Skid Plate Protection (With KDSS and Without KDSS?)

-Let’s move onto the actual process of installing the TRD Skid Plate on your 5th Gen 4Runner With KDSS Suspension and cutting the TRD Skid Plate to fit KDSS.
+Let’s move onto the actual process of installing the TRD Skid Plate on your 4Runner with KDSS and cutting the TRD Skid Plate to fit KDSS.

 Step 1: Remove Factory 4Runner Skid Plate

 Just below the radiator, you have a filler piece of a plastic that acts a small debris skid.
 You can remove this and set it to the side.
 Remove the 10mm bolts and 12mm bolts that are holding your factory skid plates on.